 So you’re ready to pull the plug on diapers and start potty training.
-And that means you need the right potty training seat and toilet, to get the job done.
-But given that the market is, well, saturated (sorry!) with potty chairs and potty training seats, it’s challenging to find the right one.
-Or to know when to start looking.
+And that means you need the right potty training seat and potty training toilet, to get the job done.
+But given that the market is, well, saturated, the search for a potty chair can be as taxing as getting your kid to actually use the damn thing.

 But first, some basics.
 The American Academy of Pediatrics says that in general, most kids are physically ready to start potty training at around 18 months.
 But that doesn’t mean they’re cognitively ready to do it.
 They need the motor skills to actually get to the bathroom, and the emotional desire to be independent.
 Once your kid is interested in using an actual toilet, then make your move.

 Install a potty in your home and take your kid with you when you buy it.
 Where you place the potty is up to you and your child.
 After your kiddo starts using it on a regular basis, move it to the bathroom and then replace it with a child’s seat on an adult toilet seat.